 More about: 7 Best Day Trips to Chianti from Florence

-All travelers who want to spend their vacations in this beautiful part of Italy will soon discover that there is much to see, do, and enjoy in Florence.
-Among the best plans is an excursion to explore Chianti and, weather permitting, other beautiful areas of the countryside.
+Travelers who want to spend their vacations in this beautiful part of Italy will soon discover that there is plenty to see, do, and enjoy in Florence.
+Among the best things to do is a trip to explore Chianti and, weather permitting, other beautiful areas of the countryside.

 Located in the heart of Tuscany, the Chianti region is a hilly landscape famous throughout the world for its vineyards and traditional wineries.
 It is well worth taking a trip to discover both its delicious cuisine and the endless beauty of its landscapes.

-Once you've exhausted the classic Florence itinerary, which includes visiting the Uffizi Gallery, seeing the dome of Florence Cathedral, and exploring the Pitti Palace and its gardens, it's time to discover Chianti.
-Here are some options.
+Once you have exhausted the classic Florence itinerary, which includes visiting the Uffizi Gallery, seeing the dome of Florence Cathedral, and exploring the Pitti Palace and its gardens, it is time to discover Chianti, and here are the options.

 1. Traditional excursion: A day in Chianti and the highlights of Tuscany from Florence